 Your chances of "winning" the audit lottery increase if you file a Schedule C with large losses from an activity that might be a hobby, such as dog breeding, jewelry making, or coin and stamp collecting.
 Agents are specially trained to sniff out those who improperly deduct hobby losses.
 So be careful if your retirement pursuits include trying to convert a hobby into a moneymaking venture.

 You must report any income from a hobby, and you can deduct expenses up to the level of that income.
 But the law bans writing off losses from a hobby.

 To be eligible to deduct a loss, you must be running the activity in a business-like manner and have a reasonable expectation of making a profit.
 If your activity generates profit three out of every five years (or two out of seven years for horse breeding), the law presumes that you're in business to make a profit, unless the IRS establishes otherwise.
 If you're audited, the IRS is going to make you prove you have a legitimate business and not a hobby.
 Be sure to keep supporting documents for all expenses.

-Just because you may be travelling more in retirement, be careful about sending your money abroad.
+You may be traveling more in retirement, but be careful about sending your money abroad.
 The IRS is intensely interested in people with money stashed outside the U.S., and U.S. authorities have had lots of success getting foreign banks to disclose account information.
-The IRS also uses voluntary compliance programs to encourage folks with undisclosed foreign accounts to come clean—in exchange for reduced penalties.
+The IRS also uses voluntary compliance programs to encourage folks with undisclosed foreign accounts to come clean — in exchange for reduced penalties.
 The IRS has learned a lot from these amnesty programs and has been collecting a boatload of money (we’re talking billions of dollars).
-It’s scrutinizing information from amnesty seekers and is targeting the banks that they used to get names of even more U.S. owners of foreign accounts.
+It’s scrutinizing information from amnesty seekers and is targeting the banks they used to get names of even more U.S. owners of foreign accounts.